 Special Education Services

-At VLACS, students work at a pace that meets their needs and have the opportunity to redo assignments, tests and projects as they work toward the mastery of competencies.
-In many cases our learning model [link to definition] meets the requirements prescribed in IEPs.
+At VLACS, students work at a pace that meets their needs and have the opportunity to redo assignments, tests, and projects as they work toward the mastery of competencies.
+In many cases our learning model [link to Customized Learning] meets the requirements prescribed in IEPs.
 When additional support is required, as per the IEP, our staff works with the student’s school district to create a positive learning experience.
 As per New Hampshire law, a student’s resident district shall have the responsibility, including financial responsibility, to ensure the provision of the special education and related services in the child’s IEP.
 New Hampshire law does not apply to out-of-state students.

 VLACS Office Staff